RedHat-Middleware-Workshops/optaplanner-workshop-v1m1-guides/domain-model.md

     ![CRW Java Project New Folder]({% image_path crw-java-project-new-folder.png %}){:width="600px"}

-2. Expand the folder structure you've jusr created, right-click on the `domain` folder and click on _New File_.
+2. Expand the folder structure you've just created, right-click on the `domain` folder and click on _New File_.
 Name the file `CloudComputer.java`.

     ![CRW Java Project New File]({% image_path crw-java-project-new-file.png %}){:width="600px"}